michalwilk123/project-ask/README.md

 /app/ask_backup.sh install /app/app_data /app/backups /var/log/ask_backup.log
 ```
 Initiates the script.
 Prepares the git repository that tracks the changes in the data directory.
-Command aldo sets up the cronjob with opinionated dates when the backups should be performed.
+Command also sets up the cronjob with opinionated dates when the backups should be performed.

 **Default log location:** _/var/log/ask_backup.log_